Introduction to SysML v2

 Enhanced Expressiveness through applications of usage patterns and variation point management

 SysML v2 helps systems and software engineers add more expressiveness to their models.
-This new modeling language allows a more accurate and comprehensive way of representing complex systems and their behaviors, as we will see through these two following features:
+This new modeling language allows a more accurate and comprehensive way of representing complex systems and their behaviors, as we will see through the following features:

 • SysML v2 also contributed to the uniform application of the definition and usage pattern.
 This feature aims to "enable the reuse of models through the creation of usage elements defined by a common definition element" [3].
 Establishing a common definition element while tailoring each use to its own context drastically reduces the risk of confusion and modeling errors.